mit-submit/submit-users-guide/FAQ.md

 Your request will be handled and the results will be e-mailed back.

 To be able to access this directory you have to use gfal tools which are described [here](http://submit04.mit.edu/tips.html#tier2).
+There is a low limit on the size of the files that can be written into the storage.
+Anything below 100 MBs is considered to be bad for storage.